vE5li/igt5/README.md

 # description
-Seashell is a scripting language designed for building compilers by automating tasks such as tokenizing and parsing.
+leafsheep is a scripting language designed for building compilers by automating tasks such as tokenizing and parsing.

 # build
 For building on linux, you can use the install script provided in [yardstick](https://github.com/ve5li/yardstick) to install the entire toolchain.
 Simply clone the repository and execute the installer as such: